Youth Media Conference Canberra on Friday the 24 November at the Novotel Canberra on 65 Northbourne Avenue.

 To register go to the bottom of this page.

-To apply for travel subsidies click here to read the details and fill out the form.
+If you are really keen then fill out the full travel subsidy application: click here to read the details and fill out the form.

 - Networking – how to guarantee you don’t miss an opportunity when it comes to finding a job in the media,